SGSVertigo/vertigo-instructions/vertigo_blog.md

 Global truncation error is an additional source of drift borne out of the Euler method for solving differential equations by iterative steps (exactly what Vertigo does).
 We have to assume that, during a time between sampling data, the acceleration of Vertigo is constant.
 It may not be.
 But this data is used to predict where Vertigo will be before the acceleration measurement is updated and the calculation rerun.
 This is never going to be perfect.
 Add in the concept that noise means that they acceleration we record may not in fact be the true value and we have a good recipe for position estimation drift.
 It is all fairly challenging.

-To make our approximation better Vertigo uses a fast sample rate.
+To make our approximation better, Vertigo uses a fast sample rate.
 It samples at 200Hz – that’s pretty good, but it’s not perfect.
 Care is needed to extract the very best from the data.
 In later posts I will describe how Vertigo uses a Kalman filter to improve position estimation.
 Essentially, with two or more data streams, drift can be impressively reduced.

 ## <a name = "setup"></a>Example of Position Estimate Drift

-Vertigo has been placed on a bike wheel and spun in a horizontal plane.
+Here, Vertigo has been placed on a bike wheel and spun in a horizontal plane.
 Data has been recorded in the normal way.

 In these first graphs, the accelerations in the board, and NED frame, can be seen.
 Position is then calculated using the trapezium rule.